Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

-# 🌐 AK High-Dimensional Projection Structural Theory (v5.0)
+# 🌐 AK High-Dimensional Projection Structural Theory (v6.0)

 ## ✨ Overview

-This repository presents **Version 5.0** of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)**.
-AK-HDPST is a universal, categorical–topological framework for resolving complex mathematical structures by **lifting problems into structured high-dimensional spaces**.
+This repository presents the latest version of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)** — a universal, categorical–topological framework for resolving complex mathematical structures by **lifting problems into structured high-dimensional spaces**.

-Version 5.0 integrates Langlands-type functorial degeneration, motivic Ext-collapse, and AI-assisted persistent classification.
-It structurally resolves the global regularity of the 3D incompressible Navier–Stokes equations, reconstructs Hilbert’s 12th Problem (imaginary quadratic case), and now proves the Nakai Conjecture through categorical collapse.
+Version 6.0 expands the scope of v5.0 by refining categorical collapse techniques and integrating advanced degeneration theory.
+Most notably, it enables a complete structural resolution of **Hilbert’s 12th Problem**, including the previously unsolved **real quadratic case**, and **proves the Nakai Conjecture**.

-> 📌 **New**: AK-HDPST v5.0 structurally proves the **Nakai Conjecture**, reversing Grothendieck’s implication:
+> 📌 **New**: AK-HDPST v6.0 provides a structural, category-theoretic proof of the **Hilbert 12th Problem (imaginary and real quadratic cases)**.
-> **Finitely generated ring of differential operators ⇒ geometric smoothness**.

 ---